Mar 4, 2014

 - Part 8 and 9 require very slow printing due to their size.
 Print them both at once 2 cm apart, at 30% of 40mm/s.

-- Brim and support is not needed for any of the parts and will interfere with fitting.
+- Brim and support are not needed for any of the parts and will interfere with fitting.
 This example was printed at 0.15 mm layer height.